Revisiting Long-term Time Series Forecasting: An Investigation on Linear Mapping: Methods

 \begin{corollary} When the given time series satisfies $x(t)=ax(t-p)+c$ where $a,c$ are scaling and translation factors, the linear model still has a closed-form solution to Equation~\ref{eq:2} as

 \end{corollary}

-Now we know that a single linear layer can effectively capture periodicity in time series.
+Equation~\ref{eq:3} indicates that affine mapping can perfectly predict periodic signals when the length of the input historical sequence is not less than the period, but that is not a unique solution.
+Since the values corresponding to each timestamp in $s(t)$ are almost impossible to be linearly independent, the solution space for the parameters of $\mathbf{W}$ is extensive.
+In particular, it is possible to obtain a closed-form solution for more potential values of $\mathbf{W}^{(k)}$ with different factor $k$ when $n\gg p$.
+The linear combination of $[\mathbf{W}^{(1)},\dots,\mathbf{W}^{(k)}]$ with proper scaling factor also satisfies the solution of Equation~\ref{eq:2}.

+Consider a sine wave $y=\sin(\frac{2\pi}{30} x)$ with a period of 30 as Figure~\ref{fig:4} shows.
+Let the length of input historical observation and prediction horizon be 90.
+According to Theorem~\ref{theo:1}, we can obtain the solution to $\mathbf{W}^{(k)}$ when $k=1,2,3$ as Figure~\ref{fig:5} illustrates.
+Notably, any linear combination of $[\mathbf{W}^{(1)},\mathbf{W}^{(2)},\mathbf{W}^{(3)}]$ still satisfies prediction conditions as long as the coefficients sum up to 1.
+Figure~\ref{fig:6} illustrates the forecasting results on the simulated sine wave.
+Notably, this prediction method based on periodicity is insensitive to the form of the input data; it is only the period that determines the weight patterns.
+This may explain why a single linear layer performs well in many real-world datasets, since they often exhibit seasonality in days, weeks, months, and years.
 Weights visualized in Figure~\ref{fig:3} also support our viewpoint where the transition matrix from input to output shows significant periodicity (24 time steps per period).

 However, in practice, time series generally follow the Assumption~\ref{assump:1} so that the trend term may affect the learning of linear models.
-Figure~\ref{fig:4} illustrates the forecasting results of a linear layer on simulated seasonal and trend signals, including a sine wave, a linear function, and their sum.
-As expected, the linear model fits seasonality well but performs poorly on the trend, regardless of whether it has a bias term or not.
-Chen et al.~\cite{TSMixer2022Chen} have also studied similar issues and provided an upper bound on the performance of linear models when forecasting time series with seasonal and trend components.
+Figure~\ref{fig:7} illustrates the forecasting results of a single linear layer on simulated seasonal and trend signals, including a sine wave, a linear function, and their sum.
+As expected, the linear model fits seasonality well but performs poorly on the trend, regardless of whether it has a bias term or not\footnote{$\Delta\mathbf{W}$ and $\Delta\mathbf{b}$ based on gradient descent are coupled.
+See {Section C in Supplementary Information} for more details}.
+An upper bound of linear models when forecasting time series with seasonal and trend components has been provided in \cite{TSMixer2022Chen}.
 Based on their work, we have adjusted their conclusion and derived the following theorem.